 Challenger Center opened its doors to students and immediately immersed them in all areas of science, technology, engineering, and math (STEM).
 Students experience a space-themed simulated learning and role-playing environment that brings classroom studies to life and cultivates skills needed for future success, such as problem solving, critical thinking, communication, and teamwork.

 The original plan to open just one Challenger Learning Center evolved quickly.
-Challenger Center has celebrated great success in its 30 years, and today Challenger Learning Centers can be found on 3 continents, in 4 countries and in 27 states.
-Learn more about Challenger Center.
+Challenger Center has inspired more than 5 million students in 32 years.
+Today, Challenger Learning Centers can be found in more than 40 communities around the globe.
+Learn more about Challenger Center at www.challenger.org.

 Only someone as extraordinary as June Scobee Rodgers could transform the greatest tragedy in her life into a priceless gift of inspiration for millions of school kids around the world.
 We’re so lucky to have people like June in this world.